TomStarshak/TomStarshak.github.io/_posts/2021-12-8-Meta-SGD learning rate.md

 [Model-Agnostic Meta-Learning](https://arxiv.org/abs/1703.03400) (MAML) and [Meta-SGD](https://arxiv.org/abs/1707.09835) are two very similar approaches.
 Two have two loops.
 The inner-loop just a normal ML problem, say image classification.
 Given a set of images, compute a gradient of the loss and update the weights of your model as appropriate.
 The outer-loop repeats the inner-loop several times and optimizes over the average validation loss that occurred on the inner-loop for the various tasks.
 Visualed in the above graphic, these algorithms learn a *meta-initialization* such that some small number of gradient steps on a new task can lead to good performance.

-Meta-SGD is the same algorithm as MAML except that the inner-loop learning rate per-parameter and learned by the outer-loop.
+Meta-SGD is the same algorithm as MAML except that the inner-loop learning rate is per-parameter and is learned by the outer-loop.
 This allows the step-size to be optimized as well as the direction.
 A more formal explanation of the algorithm is given below.

 <center><img src='/public/meta-sgd-algo.png'></center>